pulumi/terraform-provider-azurerm/website/docs/d/management_group.html.markdown

 * `display_name` - Specifies the display name of this Management Group.

-~> **NOTE** Whilst multiple management groups may share the same display name, when filtering Terraform expects a single management group to be found with this name.
+~> **NOTE** Whilst multiple management groups may share the same display name, when filtering, the provider expects a single management group to be found with this name.

 ## Attributes Reference